-Central Penn College Occupational Therapy Assistant Program Level I Fieldwork Student Agreement
+Central Penn College Occupational Therapy Assistant Program Level I Fieldwork Student Agreement commencing on and ending on

-OTA 200OTA 205OTA210 agree to honor my commitment to participate in a program of ıpervi sed fieldwork education as an Occupational Therapy Assistant student of Central Penn College at omme ncing on and ending on e Occ lacem my fieldwork experience and directly after I am placed, I will review the facility specific information located in expational Therapy Assistant Department.
-I will complete the necessary prerequisites to ensure successful ent.
-Four weeks before my Level I fieldwork experience, I will contact my supervisor and make final fieldwork ements. agree to be responsible for: 1.
-Respecting the confidentiality of information regarding clients and the client records in accordance with HIPAA and with the clinical site's policies and procedures.
-2. Complying with the professional standards set up by the fieldwork program, Central Penn College and AOTA Code of Ethics.
-If I do not know or understand these standards, it will be my responsibility to learn them and to raise any items in question for discussion.
-3. Attending the fieldwork program each assigned day and on time for the duration of the fieldwork experience.
+OTA 200 OTA 205 OTA210 I, agree to honor my y commitment to participate in a program of supervised fieldwork educati on as an Occupational T herapy Assistant stud lent of Central Penn College at

+Prior to my fieldwork experience and directly after I am placed, I will review the facility specific information located in the Occupational Therapy Assistant Department.
+I will complete the necessary prerequisites to ensure successful placement.
+Four weeks before my Level I fieldwork experience, I will contact my supervisor and make final fieldwork arrangements.

+I agree to be responsible for:

+- 1. Respecting the confidentiality of information regarding clients and the client records in accordance with HIPAA and with the clinical site's policies and procedures. - 2.
+Complying with the professional standards set up by the fieldwork program, Central Penn College and AOTA Code of Ethics.
+If I do not know or understand these standards, it will be my responsibility to learn them and to raise any items in question for discussion. - 3.
+Attending the fieldwork program each assigned day and on time for the duration of the fieldwork experience.
 Time off is not allowed.
 If an extenuating circumstance does occur, the Fieldwork Educator and Academic Fieldwork Coordinator must be notified immediately.
-Missed time will be rescheduled and made up.
-4. Adhering to the policies and procedures of the facility.
-5. Arranging for my own transportation.
-6. Arranging for my own meals when not provided by the facility.
-7. Providing the facility evidence of a physical examination and other routine medical tests and immunizations as requested by the facility.
-8. Granting permission to the Occupational Therapy Assistant program to release health records, results from the child abuse and criminal clearances, and FBI fingerprinting results to the student's fieldwork sites.
-9. Securing adequate medical and professional liability insurance coverage for the duration of my fieldwork.
-10. Providing the necessary and appropriate uniform when requested.
-I will adhere to the dress code of Central Penr College and my fieldwork facility.
-I will wear my name tag/identification at all times.
-11. Complying with drug screening procedures.
+Missed time will be rescheduled and made up. - 4.
+Adhering to the policies and procedures of the facility. - 5.
+Arranging for my own transportation. - 6.
+Arranging for my own meals when not provided by the facility. - 7.
+Providing the facility evidence of a physical examination and other routine medical tests and immunizations as requested by the facility. - 8.
+Granting permission to the Occupational Therapy Assistant program to release health records, results from the child abuse and criminal clearances, and FBI fingerprinting results to the student's fieldwork sites. - 9.
+Securing adequate medical and professional liability insurance coverage for the duration of my fieldwork. - 10.
+Providing the necessary and appropriate uniform when requested.
+I will adhere to the dress code of Central Penn College and my fieldwork facility.
+I will wear my name tag/identification at all times. - 11.
+Complying with drug screening procedures.
 It is my responsibility to review the fieldwork files in the OTA department to identify whether or not the site I selected requires a drug screening.
 If it does, I will obtain the screening within the requirement of the site.
-Student's signature Date